luluwuluying/Dynamic-Data/final/README.md

 ### My code
 #### Since google place api doesn't have a specific place type called attractions or things to do, so I have to query those places by different place type, I am using restaurant, park ,church and mesume for my project.
 First I created a variable for location based on the input from user and then searching the places within the range of that location.
+And then based on the query, I grap the name, address, rating of each location to my one day itinerary for user.